-- Always have the outrigger in the folded position and locked when driving or transporting. - 2.
+- 1. Always have the outrigger in the folded position and locked when driving or transporting. - 2.
 Flashing hazard/warning lights have been placed on the detasseler to warn other drivers. - A SMV (Slow Moving Vehicle) emblem has been mounted on the detasseler to warn other drivers that one is moving slowly.
 Keep it properly displayed, unless prohibited by law. - 4.
 Know and obey all state laws for driving farm equipment on a public road or highway. - 5.
 Adjust the detasseler's speed to suit the conditions. - 6.
 Slow down and use turn signals before turning. - 7.
 Pull over to side of road before stopping. - 8.
 Keep a proper lookout, and maintain control of the detasseler. - 9.
-Do not drive under trees, bridges, wires, or other obstructions unless there is clearance. - 10.
-Use extra care before entering or leaving a public road or highway.
+Do not drive under trees, bridges, wires, or other obstructions unless there is clearance. - Use extra care before entering or leaving a public road or highway. - 11.
+Raise light beacon on top of cab and turn on.